Tandemz/tandemz.io/src/pages/en/pricing.md

                 offerSections:
                   - template: pricingcolumn
                     color: Purple
-                    title: Workers
+                    title: Employees
                     price: '100'
-                    offerdesctription: For studies that can gather insight from most people
+                    offerdesctription: For studies that want to gather insights on how certain employees work
                     offerdetails:
                       - icon: Present
                         offerDetailLabel: 30€ incentive included, based on a 30 min of meeting